 Molokini Crater backside

-Arrive on Maui’s leeward side and it may be impossible to tear your eyes away from Molokini—a small, horseshoe-shaped landmass that rests between Makena and the outlying island of Kaho’olawe.
-Roughly two and a half miles away—and little more than fifteen minutes by boat from Kihei—the volcanic ledge, half-submerged in water, presents not just eye-candy from shore but also some of the most spectacular snorkeling and diving opps in the world.
+Arrive on Maui’s leeward side, and it may be impossible to tear your eyes away from Molokini.
+This small, horseshoe-shaped landmass rests between Makena and the outlying island of Kaho’olawe.
+Roughly two and a half miles away—and little more than fifteen minutes by boat from Kihei—the volcanic ledge, half-submerged in water, presents not just eye-candy from shore but also some of the most spectacular snorkeling and diving opps in the world, including Molokini Back Wall, a drift dive at one of the best dive sites in Hawaii.

 Molokini back side

-Hyperbole this is not.
+Hyperbole, this is not.
 While the islet is comprised of a mere 23 acres—with its highest point reaching 161 feet above sea level—the water that surrounds it is some of the clearest on Earth (thanks in part to the fact that Molokini is primarily rock, and, as such, has little in the way of sand and sediment).
 250 marine creatures call the crater home, ranging from the yellow tang and Bluefin trevally to Moorish idol and large pelagic animals (such as whale sharks).
 Above the sea, Molokini serves as an official Hawaii State Seabird Sanctuary, attracting the likes of wedge-tailed shearwaters, Bulwer’s petrels, and great frigatebirds—a black-plumed beauty that favors the tropical Pacific.
+All it takes is some minimal scuba gear, good buoyancy control, and some good weather conditions, and you will be on your way to a most memorable Maui dive session at the top dive site on Maui.

-Given the clarity of its water—up to 80 feet deep—and schools of fish that have grown comfortable to the sight of humans beside them, Molokini snorkeling trips have topped most Maui bucket lists.
-And while the crater presents a number of exceptional sites for seeing underwater marvels—from “Tako Flats” with its abundance of octopuses to “Enenu’i” with its colonies of antler coral—its backside is one for the record books.
+Given the clarity of its water—up to 80 feet deep—and schools of fish that have grown comfortable with the sight of humans beside them, Molokini snorkeling trips have topped most Maui bucket lists.
+And while the crater presents a number of exceptional sites for seeing underwater marvels—from “Tako Flats” with its abundance of octopuses to “Enenu’i” with its colonies of antler coral.
+Reef’s End is another great spot, and its backside is one for the record books.
+The Back Wall of Molokini Crater is a spectacular dive site along a sheer wall only for experienced divers, where weather and skill level play big roles in the success of the dive.
+The result is a beautiful dive facing a vertical wall full of fish and other marine life that you surely won’t forget.

 Molokini's Backwall

 Facing south, the back wall of Molokini—itself a barren, curious spectacle—appears almost hauntingly ragged.
 Traditionally visited by ancient Hawaiians for the fishing opportunities it offered—some of which can still be found by divers, such as fishing lures and old sinking stones—the islet became a target for bombing practices during World War II, given that its size and shape resembles a battleship.
 The southwest rim of the islet carries scars from this time—pocked rock and shorn ledges that look, well, bombed.
-But what remains on the islet’s backside is an underwater, vertical wall that drops 350 feet and a southwest corner with an elevator-like surge—rendering drift dives along this part an experienced diver’s Shangri-La.
+But what remains on Molokini’s backside is an underwater, sheer wall that drops 350 feet out to the open ocean and a southwest corner with an elevator-like surge—rendering drift dives along this part an experienced diver’s Shangri-La.
+(Remember that Maui has a lot of elevation, do not exceed 1000 feet of elevation for 24 – 48 hours after diving.)

 Part of that intrigue and bliss is due to the back wall’s mix of obscurity and visibility.
-Approximately (and astoundingly) 150 feet of perceptibility is available, but that underwater wall falls out of sight, while parts of the ocean here are dark and opaque.
-What one can see, however, will surely amaze, from pyramid butterflyfish and long-nose hawkfish to white-tip reef sharks and jacks—as well as moray eels, slipper lobsters, eagle rays, cauliflower and Elkhorn coral, cleaning stations, and deep crevices that provide residence to pipefish, crabs, and shrimp.
+During a drift dive or live boat dive, approximately (and astoundingly) 150 feet of perceptibility is available.
+Still, that underwater wall falls out of sight, while parts of the ocean here are dark and opaque.
+The marine life one can see, however, will surely amaze, from pyramid butterflyfish and long-nose hawkfish to white-tip reef sharks and jacks—as well as moray eels, slipper lobsters, grey reef sharks, eagle rays, cauliflower and Elkhorn coral, cleaning stations, and deep crevices that provide residence to pipefish, crabs, and shrimp.
+Check out some of the other Molokini dive sites.

 molokini back wall